Classical nucleation theory: Limitations

 Classical nucleation theory makes a number of assumptions which limit its applicability.
 Most fundamentally, in the so-called capillarity approximation it treats the nucleus interior as a bulk, incompressible fluid and ascribes to the nucleus surface the macroscopic interfacial tension $\sigma$, even though it is not obvious that such macroscopic equilibrium properties apply to a typical nucleus of, say, 50 molecules across.
 In fact, it has been shown that the effective surface tension of small droplets is smaller than that of the bulk liquid.

 In addition, the classical theory places restrictions on the kinetic pathways by which nucleation occurs, assuming clusters grow or shrink only by single particle adsorption/emission.
 In reality, merging and fragmentation of entire clusters cannot be excluded as important kinetic pathways in some systems.
 Particularly in dense systems or near the critical point – where clusters acquire an extended and ramified structure – such kinetic pathways are expected to contribute significantly.
 The behavior near the critical point also suggests the inadequacy, at least in some cases, of treating clusters as purely spherical.

 Various attempts have been made to remedy these limitations and others by explicitly accounting for the microscopic properties of clusters.
 However, the validity of such extended models is debated.
 One difficulty is the exquisite sensitivity of the nucleation rate $R$ to the free energy $\Delta G^{*}$: even small discrepancies in the microscopic parameters can lead to enormous changes in the predicted nucleation rate.
 This fact makes first-principles predictions nearly impossible.
 Instead, models must be fit directly to experimental data, which limits the ability to test their fundamental validity.

+Recent atomic electron tomography measurements of high- and medium-entropy alloy nanoparticles resolved the three-dimensional atomic structures of 8,160 crystal nuclei.
+The nuclei exhibited spatially graded structural order, with greater crystalline order near their cores and a continuous decrease toward their boundaries, in contrast to the spatially uniform, sharp-interface nuclei assumed in classical nucleation theory.
+A gradient nucleation pathways model was introduced to incorporate a spatially varying structural order parameter, recovering classical nucleation theory in the sharp-interface limit.